 Ms. Zordel is a lawyer with extensive experience in corporate finance, securities regulatory compliance and corporate governance.
-A partner in the Securities Group at Gardiner Roberts LLP, she is also Chair of the Condominium Authority of Ontario and a Panel Member for the Ontario Securities Commission Tribunal.
-Academically, she is the Co-Director and a Course Director for the Osgoode Part-time LL.M. program in securities law.
+A partner in the Securities Group at Gardiner Roberts LLP, she is also Chair of the Condominium Authority of Ontario and a tribunal panel member for the Ontario Securities Commission.
+Ms. Zordel is a past OSC Commissioner, Bencher of the Law Society of Ontario and part-time adjudicator for the Law Society Tribunal.
+Ms. Zordel is a former member of the federally-appointed Expert Panel on Securities Regulation and a past Chair of the Securities Advisory Committee to the Ontario Securities Commission.
+Academically, she is a past Co-Director and a current Course Director for the Osgoode Professional LL.M. program in securities law.
 Ms. Zordel has a Bachelor of Commerce from the University of Saskatchewan and a LL.B./J.D./LL.M.
-(Securities) from Osgoode Hall Law School.
+[Securities] from Osgoode Hall Law School.